kkranker/dtalink/README.md

-# stata-dtalink
+# dtalink: Stata package to implement probabilistic record linkage

-DTALINK: Stata module to implement probabilistic record linkage by Keith Kranker
+by Keith Kranker

-SQL and SAS example
+# SQL and SAS example

 I was asked how to perform probabilistic record linkage using SQL or SAS.
 One option is to use a SQL cross join, like in this toy example.